zhiliangxu/microsoft-graph-docs/userregistrationcount.md

 # userRegistrationCount resource type
-Provides the Registration count and status for users in your tenant.
+Provides the registration count and status for users in your tenant.

 ---
 author: dkershaw